MicroEJ/docs/SDKUserGuide/index.rst

 - **Github Repositories**, source repositories with examples and demos See :ref:`github` section for more details.

+The SDK is licensed under the :ref:`SDK End User License Agreement (EULA) <sdk_eula>`.
+The following figure shows a detailed view of the elements.

 .. figure:: images/sdk_content.png
    :alt: SDK Detailed View
    :align: center